braze-inc/braze-docs/_docs/_partners/isv_partners/currents_integration.md

 ## Error handling and retry mechanism

 In the event of an error, Braze will queue and retry the request based on the HTTP return code received.
-Note that any HTTP error code that is not explicitly listed below will be treated as an HTTP 5XX error.
+Any HTTP error code not listed below will be treated as an HTTP 5XX error.

 {% alert important %}
 If our retry mechanism fails to deliver events to their endpoint for more than 24 hours, there will be data loss.